How To Get Off Your Butt When You’re In A Slump

 Adjust Your Attitude

 Failure, disappointment, and laziness can have a way of influencing our thought patterns.
-Over time, if we think negatively enough and become sour enough, our attitudes will attract the very misery we say we do not desire into our lives.
-Acknowledge your disappointment, but don’t wallow in it, or it may be a slippery slope downward, and you may never get back up to the top.
+Over time, if we think negatively enough and become sour enough, our attitudes will attract the very misery we say we do not want into our lives.
+Acknowledge your disappointment, but don’t wallow in it, or it may be a slippery slope down, and you may never get back up to the top.

 Don’t Compromise Your Integrity

-In times of failure and disappointment, our character can be tested, and it can be easy to take shortcuts in order to attempt to reach our goals.
-Be sure to remain true to your core values, and to practice ethical behavior and decision making.
+In times of failure and disappointment, our character can be tested, and it can be easy to take shortcuts to attempt to reach our goals.
+Be sure to stay true to your core values, and to practice ethical behavior and decision-making.
 In the end, if you have remained true to ethical behavior, you will experience the peace and serenity that only doing the right thing can bring.

 Stay With It

-Example: in the 1940′s, a young inventor took his idea to 20 different corporations over a period of 7 years.
-All of them turned him down, until he finally got a tiny company in Rochestor, New York, the Haloid Company, to purchase the right to his electrostatic paper-copying process.
+Example: in the 1940’s, a young inventor took his idea to 20 different corporations over 7 years.
+All of them turned him down, until he finally got a tiny company in Rochester, New York, the Haloid Company, to buy the right to his electrostatic paper-copying process.
 Haloid became the Xerox Corporation.

 Keep Looking For Opportunities